Spiral groove bearing: Etching

 Despite the simplicity of this method, there is a significant disadvantage: the groove depth is non-uniform and is therefore fairly inaccurate.

 Selective etching

 This method differs from regular etching as two layers are placed on the surface to be grooved, but only the upper layer is exposed to the etchant, leaving the lower surfaces protected.

 Mechanical grooving

 This method is used when more accurate and more uniform grooves are required.
-The grooves are cut by an electrical diameter cutter, The disc surface is rotated, and the cutter it is steered by a guider ring, so that the spirals have the required logarithmic shape.
+The grooves are cut by an electrical diameter cutter.
+The disc surface is rotated, and the cutter is steered by a guider ring, so that the spirals have the required logarithmic shape.

 One disadvantage of this method is that more specialized equipment is required to accurately cut smaller grooves. (approximately 6 cm and less).

 Soldering

 Soldering is used when other fabrication methods are unavailable or inapplicable to the given situation; e.g., the bearing is too large for an etching bath.
 A foil on which the grooves have been etched is obtained, and is soldered onto the flat bearing surface.

 The factors that are considered in this method are: